erikalesperance/dev_RNAseq/README.md

 ## Pre-processing

-Start with raw sequence data.
-Simply copy this data into your working scratch directory.
+Start with raw sequence data (FastQ files).
+Copy this data into your working scratch directory.

 ## Step 1: Quality_Assessment
 Run Quality_Assessment on your raw FastQ files.

 To run Quality_Assessment, all common and handler-specific variables must be defined within the configuration file.
-Once the variables have been defined, Quality_Assessment can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
+Once the variables have been defined in the Config file, Quality_Assessment can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
 `./dev_RNAseq.sh Quality_Assessment Config`
 where `Config` is the full file path to the configuration file

 A directory containing your files to be analyzed must be specified in the config file.
-It is ok if this is a directory containing sub-directories for each sample (which is the format for raw data as it comes from Basespace).
+It can be a directory containing sub-directories for each sample (which is the format for raw data as it comes from Basespace).

-After quality has been assessed for each sample, the FastQC results will be summarized using MultiQC.
-These summary statistics will be located in the output directory specified in the config file.

 ## Step 2: Adapter_Trimming
 The Adapter_Trimming handler uses Trimmomatic to trim adapter sequences from FastQ files.
 Trimmomatic takes paired-end information into account when doing so (if applicable).

-The Adapter_Trimming handler can accept as input EITHER a directory (which can be to multiple sub-directories for each sample) or a text-file list of forward samples (it will find the reverse samples based on the naming suffix specified in the config file)
+The Adapter_Trimming handler can accept as input EITHER a directory (which can be to multiple sub-directories for each sample) or a text-file list of forward samples (reverse samples will be found based on the naming suffix specified in the config file)

 To run Adapter_Trimming, all common and handler-specific variables must be defined within the configuration file.
 Once the variables have been defined, Adapter_Trimming can be submitted to a job scheduler with the following command (assuming that you are in the directory containing `dev_RNAseq`)
 `./dev_RNAseq.sh Adapter_Trimming Config`